 10.6 Document Submittals

-(a) Within ten (10) Business Days of receipt each item of Documentation, Owner shall review the same and provide to Contractor any comments.
+(a) Within ten (10) Business Days of receipt each item of Documentation, Construction Manager shall review the same and provide to Contractor any comments.

-(b) Upon receipt of any comments from Owner, Contractor shall diligently work to correct and resubmit such returned documentation within ten (10) Business Days.
+(b) Upon receipt of any comments from Construction Manager, Contractor shall diligently work to correct and resubmit such returned documentation within ten (10) Business Days.

-Owner’s review of any drawing or document hereunder shall not be construed as constituting approval of Contractor's Work, nor shall Owner’s failure to review or failure to comment be construed as approval or disapproval.
-Contractor at all times shall retain responsibility for Work that meets the requirements of this Agreement, regardless of whether Owner has reviewed Contractor's drawings or documents.
+Construction Manager’s review of any drawing or document hereunder shall not be construed as constituting approval of Contractor's Work, nor shall Construction Manager’s failure to review or failure to comment be construed as approval or disapproval.
+Contractor at all times shall retain responsibility for Work that meets the requirements of this Agreement, regardless of whether Construction Manager has reviewed Contractor's drawings or documents.

 ARTICLE 11